das-praktische-schreinerlein/mytourbook-electron/docs/INSTALL.md

-# Install and run MySimpleHomePage-Electron-App
+# Install and run MyTourbook-Electron-App

 ## prepare build
 - build all